isomerpages/imda-disg/case-studies/archives/_posts/2022-12-02-post-Singapore tech firms that have reimagined their digital capabilities to tackle real world problems.md

 <br><br><b>Constant innovation to keep hackers and scammers at bay</b>
 <img align="centre" style="max-width: 100%; padding-right: 20px" src="/images/picture%203.jpg">
-<b>Mr Joseph Gan (second from right), Chief executive and co-founder of V-Key, and his team created a security and authentication system that can protect you from scams.
-PHOTO: SPH MEDIA</b>
+<span style="font-size:13px"><b>Mr Joseph Gan (second from right), Chief executive and co-founder of V-Key, and his team created a security and authentication system that can protect you from scams.
+PHOTO: SPH MEDIA</b></span>

 <br><br>Singaporeans are among the most prolific users of mobile banking, but not many know about the key role that tech companies like V-Key play in the finance sector.